 The clearest case for self-custody isn't ideological—it's economic.

-For perspective: the entire US non-military foreign aid budget that year was $34 billion.
-Remittance fees alone exceeded it.
+For perspective: $44 billion exceeds the entire US non-military foreign aid budget.
+Remittance fees alone surpass what wealthy nations give in aid.

-7.45% of a worker's income going to fees means roughly 27 days of labor per year just to move money home.
+That 6.49% means roughly 24 days of labor per year just to move money home.

 Crypto fixes this—but only with non-custodial wallets.
 A Solana transaction costs a fraction of a cent.
 No bank required.
 No KYC.
 No permission.
 Send money anywhere, anytime.